 Hybrid lenses combine the best of both worlds.
 They have a rigid gas permeable lens center and a soft lens around the edges.
 The hard lens will correct your vision and the soft periphery will enhance wearing comfort and help to keep the lens centered properly.
 Sounds great, right?
 However, while hybrid lenses have many advantages, the cons include an inability to sit well on more advanced cases of keratoconus, as well as difficult removal from the eye.
 Your potential for eye irritation is thereby higher.

 Scleral lenses are the ideal vision solution for many people with keratoconus.
-We have fit a great deal of patients from Richmond Heights, Cleveland and all over Fairview Park, Cleveland, with scleral lenses at one of our four offices.
+We have fit a great deal of patients from Cleveland and all over Fairview Park, Cleveland, with scleral lenses at one of our four offices.
 These contact lenses are extra-large diameter rigid gas permeable lenses that vault over the whole cornea.
 Due to their wide dimensions, they rest only on the sclera (white part) of your eye and don’t touch the corneal surface.

 Benefits of Scleral lenses: